Helping an Alcoholic Loved One

 Codependency and Alcoholism

-Codependency in a relationship occurs when one person enables another person’s harmful behaviors, such as addiction.
-Codependency can be very harmful to an alcoholic’s recovery and to the mental health of their loved ones.
-6
+Codependency occurs when one person enables another’s harmful behaviors, such as addiction.
+This dynamic can hinder recovery and negatively impact the mental health of loved ones.

-• Recognizing unhealthy behaviors but continuing to remain in the relationship
+• Recognizing unhealthy behaviors but remaining in the relationship

-• Providing financial and emotional support for the other person despite the potential harm
+• Providing financial or emotional support despite harm

-• Being unable to find satisfaction outside of receiving the other person’s approval
+• Seeking satisfaction only through the other person’s approval

-• Experiencing anxiety when unable to meet the other person’s desires
+• Experiencing anxiety when unable to meet the other’s desires

 • Making excuses for the other person’s behavior